 How much does PAWS offer in assistance?

-A limited number of grants toward the non-routine and/or urgent care of dogs or cats in need of veterinary care are available to Centre County residents per month.
+A limited number of grants toward the non-routine and/or urgent care of dogs or cats in need of veterinary care are available to residents of Centre and immediately surrounding counties per month.
 Grant recipients must pay 25% toward the total estimated bill before full PAWS grant approval will be sent.
+Priority is given to Centre County applicants, or those referred via Allegheny Spay/Neuter Clinic.
 Grants are made available based on the discretion of fund administrators and availability of funds.

 Is this a loan?